 Information regarding how to size yourself so we can produce rings for the correct fit.

 This is the most successful sizing option, certainly better than calipers.
+We very very strongly recommend customers use this option to size their rings.
 If you want to be sure your rings fit on the first try, this is the way to go.
 We offer two different types of ring sizers to cover all ring styles we currently offer.
 While we size rings on a continuous spectrum, these cover reasonably close set points, so you can indicate fitment of any one of the sizes or something in between.
 These in essence offer aperture sizing only, and your thumb will swell and shrink with time of day, temperature, your hydration level, etc, so we still recommend acquiring a set of three.
 To determine your size, insert your thumb through the different holes until you find an aperture you feel is the correct fit.
 In the case of our standard sizer this means inserting your thumb then rotating it 90 degrees as you would a full thumb ring.
 In the case of our Manchu sizer, this means picking one which you feel represents the level of snugness you prefer from a Manchu or Nubian ring.
 Then simply relay to us the notch count of the aperture, or where between two apertures, you feel fits you best.
 Please note these are distinctly different from a jeweler's ring sizer which we do not recommend for sizing thumb rings.